The First Step Towards Home Automation

 We can only recommend this device if you’re ready to become a loyal Insteon customer, buying a hub and outfitting your entire home with these outlets, otherwise there just isn’t any point to it.

-- Clean in-wall design blends in anywhere in your home
+- Clean in-wall design blends in anywhere in your home; wall plate NOT included

 - No bulky modules to plug in - Insteon technology is built in to the outlet